kiteCTRL/kiteTRAK/README.md

 * Rumble motor bracket: JLC Black Resin with General Sanding
 * Tall start button: Grey Resin (replicates look of OEM start button)
 * Olympia removable gateplate: 8001 Resin Transparent with Oil Spraying or 9600R White Resin with General Sanding
+    * Note: You will receive a warning for a print thickness <0.8mm with JLC, you can accept this warning

 ### Electronics